Why choose Longford?

 The largest and best-known company in the county is Abbott Diagnostics.
 Abbott is an American Medical Technology company and their diagnostics facility in Longford spans 135,000 square feet and is located on a 20-acre greenfield site in Lisnamuck on the outskirts of Longford town.

-Other large employers in the area include Pat the Baker, Penelto Foods and Finesse Medical – who announced 200 jobs in 2019.
+Other large employers in the area include Pat the Baker, Panelto Foods and Finesse Medical – who announced 200 jobs in 2019.
 IDA Ireland has attracted several businesses to the area and has a business park full of exciting companies.